VladoCC/lupy/README.md

 `dict()` - translates into table declaration.
 `len()` - translates into `#`, which when placed before table returns length of it.

 Any other function are not officially supported, but would work in [unsafe mode](#sematics-and-safe-mode) if they have the same name in both languages.
+For example `type()` function works like that.

 ### Python collections vs Lua tables
 LuPy translates all the collections (lists, dictionaries) from Python into Lua tables.